sparkfun/SparkFun_RTK_EVK/docs/hardware_hookup.md

 ### Multi-Band GNSS Antenna

 Of course, you will need to connect an active multi-band GNSS antenna to the RTK EVK.
 We recommend using the L1/L2/L5 Surveying Antenna (SPK6618H) that is included with the kit.
 This covers the L1 and L2 band for the ZED-F9P.
 This also includes a built-in ground plane to provide the best performance for GNSS.
 This antenna will also provide broad coverage of the L-Band for the correction signals.
 Insert the SMA connector from the interface cable to the SMA connector labeled as **GNSS**.
 Tighten the hex nut until it is finger tight.
-Connect the BNC connector side from the interface cable to the to the SPK6618H antenna.
+Connect the TNC connector side from the interface cable to the to the SPK6618H antenna.
 Tighten the threaded connector until it is finger tight.